• Skip to primary navigation

 Look for small sizes, which can be hard to find.

-The more red blush you see on the apricots tells you it was exposed to more sunlight, doesn't necessarily mean it's going to taste better.
+The more red blush you see on the apricots tells you it was exposed to more sunlight, doesn't necessarily mean it's going to taste better, but often I find these ones to have better flavor.

-Here are some specificity varieties of apricots you need to be looking out for in your local store.
+Here are some specific varieties of apricots you need to be looking out for in your local store.

 Angelcot Apricots